Susan Crabtree

+Crabtree is also the author “Fool’s Gold: The Radicals, Con-Artists, and Traitors Who Killed the California Dream and Now Threaten Us All.”
+The book, released in March 2025, exposes California’s corruption.

+Peter Schweizer, the investigative author of several best-selling blockbusters, and Miranda Devine both endorsed the book with Schweizer also writing the forward.
+Fox News said the book “sounds the alarm about corruption in California” while spending several chapters detailing Newsom’s ties to China’s CCP.
+The Washington Examiner called “Fool’s Gold,” “a takedown of Gavin Newsom” and “an essential and exhilarating read” for “anybody seeking to understand the past, present, and future of the Democratic Party and the inner workings of its California stronghold.”

-Before joining The Hill, Crabtree covered Congress for Congressional Quarterly.
-She also spent three years as a reporter for Roll Call newspaper, chronicling the House Republican leadership, Congress' response to the Sept.
-11 attacks, as well as trade disputes and spending battles.
+Before joining The Hill in 2004, Crabtree covered Congress for Congressional Quarterly.
+She also spent three years as a reporter for Roll Call newspaper, chronicling the House Republican leadership, Congress' response to the September 11 attacks om 2001, as well as trade disputes and spending battles.

 Crabtree has written for several magazines, including The Weekly Standard and The Economist-owned Capital Style, where she was a senior writer.

 She graduated with honors in broadcast journalism and political science from the University of Southern California.

+Crabtree was awarded the 2024 Dao Prize by the National Journalism Center for her investigation of the United States Secret Service after the assassination attempt on President Donald Trump.